howlettjames/Distributed-System-Presidential-Election/README.md

 # Distributed System for Presidential Election

 ### This is a project done during the course [Distributed Systems Programming](https://github.com/howlettjames/Distributed-Systems-Programming "Repository") taken at ESCOM - IPN.
-The purpose of this project was to learn how to design and implement a Distributed System in C++ language coding an entire Object Oriented library from raw sockets up to a web page where the final user could see the results.
+The purpose of this project was to learn how to design and implement a Distributed System in C++ language, coding an entire Object Oriented library from raw sockets up to a web page where the final user could see the results.
 Take a deeper insight into the system [here](https://github.com/howlettjames/Distributed-System-Presidential-Election/blob/master/REPORTE_PR%C3%81CTICA.pdf).

 ## Task